 Typography and Text

-If you’re not great with words – get someone who is to help make it more concise – there’s nothing worse than rambly text on a poster, with numerous messages.
+If you’re not great with words, get someone who is to help make it more concise, or ask Ai to help adapt and improve your text (watch out for this though).
+There’s nothing worse than rambly paragraph text on a poster with numerous messages.
+It has to be just enough information to entice the viewer so that they can learn more somewhere else.

-You can mix type fonts – which if done well can make it very interesting to look at (don’t go overboard!).
+You can mix type fonts – which, if done well, can make it very interesting to look at (don’t go overboard!).
 But they need to have the same tone and go well together.
+Generally, I would not choose more than 2 fonts – this can add interest but will still be cohesive.

-Keep fonts legible and fairly bold – ( this’ll help the poster to be read from a distance – 5 feet +)
+Keep fonts legible and fairly bold – ( that’ll help the poster to be read from a distance of 5 feet +)

 and Please don’t use Curlz MT for the main body text.

-Here’s a nice example – where they’ve created the whole design from the typography.
-Because it’s a lot of text, it’s very simple in its approach, which has worked really well.
+Here’s a nice example: They created the whole design from the typography.
+Because it’s a lot of text, its approach is very simple, which has worked well.

 Image from Tank Design